Arthur strives to balance aesthetics, functionality, and quality with costs when planning DIY projects in the home and

 Our Decision to Double Glaze

 When we bought our house, it was already double glazed, albeit with aluminium windows, which by today’s standards are not as efficient at heat conservation than the modern uPVC units.

-Nevertheless, it was double glazing, and it kept the warmth in during the winter months, so we were in no hurry to upgrade it to the more modern more energy efficient windows.
-Albeit all our exterior doors were old wooden doors that let a lot of draught through.
+Nevertheless, it was double glazing, and it kept the warmth in during the winter months, so we were in no hurry to upgrade it to the more modern more energy-efficient windows.
+Albeit all our exterior doors were old wooden doors that let a lot of draughts through.

 We replaced the back door ourselves for a modern uPVC French door when we relocated it in the kitchen, and more recently did the same thing with the living room door leading out onto our patio when I built the conservatory, but we didn’t replace the front doors because the porch kept a lot of the draughts out.